shadtome/Score-data/README.md

     - Test RMSE: 0.775

 ### Ensemble Models:
-We split the players into four positions (goalkeeper, defender, midfield and forward), and used our domain knowledge combined with the EDA analysis to decide which features to consider for each position.
-For example, for goalkeepers, goals scored should not matter much, but saves are more important; the opposite is true for forward players.
+We split the players into four positions (goalkeeper, defender, midfield and forward) and used our domain knowledge, combined with the EDA analysis, to decide which features to consider for each position.
+For example, for goalkeepers, goals scored should not matter much, but saves are very important; the opposite is true for forward players.
 We then tested the following models for each position, performing extensive hyperparameter tuning on each one: Linear Regression with either L1 (Lasso) or L2 (Ridge) regularization, or both; K-Nearest Neighbors; Decision Trees Regression; Random Forest Regression; Gradient Boosting Regression.

-What we found is that the best performing model for every position was gradient boosting, with maximum depth of 2 and number of estimators ranging from 20 to 50, depending on the position:
+What we found is that the best performing model for every position was gradient boosting, with a maximum depth of 2 and number of estimators ranging from 20 to 50, depending on the position:

 - Train RMSE: 0.666
 - Test RMSE: 0.842

 However, comparing the training and test sets, we see this model has significant overfitting.

-## Conclusion
+## Conclusions

+Our modeling approach aimed to leverage aggregated career statistics to predict soccer player market values effectively.
+By testing various models and incorporating domain-specific insights, our goal was to provide accurate and actionable predictions for transfer market decisions.

+The key ways we tried to improve our results compared to the baseline linear regression model were:
+- Introducing a cutoff on the minimum amount of minutes played
+- Using position-specific features
+- Testing a range of models and performing hyperparameter tuning

+Our best performing model was the gradient boosting with the cutoff of 1000 minutes played. which over all positions **improved upon the baseline by ~24%**.
+The table below shows the RMSE for the models discussed, as well as their percent improvement over the baseline.

 ![image](https://github.com/user-attachments/assets/3f9570cd-1adb-4d42-9651-89a3c94fa290)

-This modeling approach aims to leverage both aggregated career statistics and temporal data to predict soccer player market values effectively.
-By testing various models and incorporating domain-specific insights, the goal is to provide accurate and actionable predictions for transfer market decisions.
+The main difficulty we observed when trying to predict the market values are that outliers with incredibly high market values, or minimal minutes played, can reduce the generalization power of the models.
+So we end up with significant overfitting when using models other than linear regression.

+Given these considerations, in the future we aim to expand this project by exploring the following avenues:

+- Gatheriong data from more competitions:
+    - Leagues in other countries
+    - National and international cups
+- Creating synthetic data for training
+- Include information about "decisiveness" and "star power" of players:
+    - Titles won
+    - Individual awards
+    - Popularity (jerseys sold, online following, etc)
+- More hyperparameter tuning
+- Create different models for players in each country
+- Give more weight to most recent statistics
+- Test different modeling approaches, like time series

 ## Instructions for navigating the repo
 Cody, please change this and the following sections according to however you structured the repo.